xefinity/iah2/addons/DOCUMENTATION.md

 Author of package.
 ## type
 ### Type: int
 Type of package.
-(0 - custom answers, 1 - config, 2 - plugin)
+(0 - custom answers, 1 - config, 2 - plugin, 3 - other)
 ## ctype
 ### Type: bool
 Type of content. (true for file, false for string)